DirtBagXon/hypseus-singe/doc/RETROPIE.md

   *  *  *  *  *

-    hypseus singe vldp -retropath -framefile ... -script ...
+    hypseus singe vldp -espath -framefile ... -script ...

-The Singe specific ``-retropath`` argument, performs an *on-the-fly* rewrite of the data path passed by the game LUA:
+The Singe specific ``-espath`` argument, performs an *on-the-fly* rewrite of the data path passed by the game LUA:

     singe/timegal/